 As our study was not directed at a collection of works addressing therapeutic outcomes of an intervention, the use of a quality assessment (the Newcastle-Ottawa Scale; available at: www.ohri.ca/ programs/clinical_epidemiology/oxford.asp) was adjusted to suit this setting.
 In the main this adjustment consisted of allowing for continuous, as well as binary quantifications, of clinical outcomes and exposure to thyroid hormone levels.
 Papers were scored according to the representativeness of the subjects, the similarity of the subjects apart from differences in the parameter of interest, the reliability of the classification of thyroid status and parameter status, control for confounding factors, and for prospective studies, the demonstration that outcome was not present at study onset, the adequacy of length and completeness of follow-up.
 The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed [26].

 Statistical Analysis

+We initially performed a qualitative analysis, examining the summaries of the articles as per the abstracts, as to any differences between levels of thyroid hormones and TSH in terms of correlations with clinical parameters.

+We also performed a formal mathematical analysis.
 From articles which reported clinical or pathological correlations with both thyroid hormones and TSH we examined all reported correlations (Excel Sheet- Supplement).

 The relative strengths of FT4 levels, T3 levels, and TSH levels in terms of correlation with clinical and pathological states were determined by..........
 We examined the studies to check that studies supporting correlations with thyroid hormones or TSH did not differ by number of subjects or degree of any insignificance..........